Nom-nom-hub/arc-kit/templates/commands/define.md

         5. Number questions sequentially (Q1, Q2, Q3 - max 3 total)
         6. Present all questions together before waiting for responses
         7. Wait for user to respond with their choices for all questions (e.g., "Q1: A, Q2: Custom - [details], Q3: B")
-        8. Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's selected or provided answer while considering adaptation implications
+        8. Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's selected or provided answer
         9. Re-run validation after all clarifications are resolved

-   d. **Update Adaptive Checklist**: After each validation iteration, update the checklist file with current pass/fail status and adaptation readiness assessment
+   d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase.
+7. Report completion with branch name, spec file path, checklist results, adaptive quality assessment, and readiness for the next phase.

 ## Next Step Recommendation

 Now that your adaptive specification is complete, the most logical next step is:

-- **Primary**: Run `/arckit.analyze` to analyze your specification for consistency and adaptation readiness
+- **Primary**: Run `/arckit.analyze` to analyze your specification for consistency and adaptive feasibility
-- **Alternative**: Run `/arckit.plan` if you want to proceed directly to planning without analysis
+- **Alternative**: Run `/arckit.plan` if you want to proceed directly to adaptive planning without analysis

-The `/arckit.analyze` command will evaluate your specification against adaptive quality criteria, identify potential risks, and ensure your requirements are ready for the design phase.
+The `/arckit.analyze` command will evaluate your specification against adaptive quality criteria, identify potential evolution risks, and ensure your requirements are ready for adaptive design phase.

 **Pro tip**: If your specification has [NEEDS CLARIFICATION] markers, consider addressing them before proceeding, or use `/arckit.clarify` to systematically resolve ambiguities.
+The adaptive nature of your specification will be a key factor in successful implementation.

 ## General Guidelines